-Knowing the different types of skin and their specific characteristics will allow you to put together a plan that will improve and maintain the quality of the skin.
+Knowing the different types of skin and their specific characteristics will allow you to choose product ingredients that will improve and maintain the natural radiance of your skin.

 Oily skin is shiny, coarse, and earthy in color.
-Sebaceous glands produce sebum more than the necessary amount, making the skin greasy with enlarged pores.
-This skin type needs to be cleansed more often than other skin types to prevent clogged pores and acne formation.
+Sebaceous (oil) glands produce sebum (oil) more than the necessary amount, making the skin greasy with enlarged pores.
+This skin type needs more attention than other skin types to prevent clogged pores and acne formation.
 It is important that products do not strip the skin causing the removal of the skin’s natural barrier.

-Ingredients skin care professionals should seek out include the following.
+Ingredients that address this skin type include the following.

 Glycolic acid is used for oily skin.
-According to several studies, this ingredient has a significant therapeutic value in treating acne that results as a complication of oily skin.
+According to several studies, this ingredient has a significant therapeutic value in treating acne that may result in a complication of oily skin.

-Salicylic acid’s removal of dead skin cells, blackheads, and whiteheads and its anti-bacterial effect boasts its ability to control blemishes and sebum.
+Salicylic acid’s removal of dead skin cells, blackheads, and whiteheads and its anti-bacterial effect boasts its ability to control blemishes.

-Vitamin A helps to reduce skin’s sebum production.
-This benefits clients with oily skin as they are prone to acne.
+Vitamin A helps to reduce skin’s oil production.
+This benefits those with oily skin as they are prone to acne.

-Dry skin is flaky and flaccid, especially on the cheeks and other surfaces of the body.
+Dry skin is flaky and flaccid, especially on the cheeks and other skin surfaces.
 When the skin is dry, skin peeling, scaling, inflammation, and visible red lines appear.
 Dry skin needs good care.
 Since the oil glands do not produce enough oil, the skin becomes ashy and dehydrated.
 Dry skin lacks hydration and oil production.
 The use of water-based serums followed by an oil-based moisturizer gives dry skin the balance it needs for a smooth and radiant complexion.

-Sensitive skin is a problematic skin, as it experiences different skin reactions related to immune skin response.
+Sensitive skin is problematic skin, as it experiences different skin reactions related to immune skin response.
 The skin reactions in a sensitive skin type can mean different manifestations for different people.
 While skin sensitivity arises spontaneously, it can also be due to underlying skin conditions such as rosacea, eczema, or allergies.
 It is important to avoid harsh ingredients that strip the skin leaving it, in many cases, irritated or inflamed.

 The best ingredients to care for dry and sensitive skin